 Accuracy of Speedometer

 If your automobile has not had a diagnostic check done recently, or is an older model, the speedometer may not function properly.
-It may not provide an accurate reading at the speed you are alleged to have been traveling.
+It may provide an inaccurate reading at the speed you are alleged to have been traveling.
 You will need to have your speedometer checked by a licensed mechanic at the speed you are charged with driving to ensure that the speedometer output is accurate.
 Contact a local garage or dealership that has a dynamometer.
 They will perform a check at speed intervals such as 45, 55, 65, 75, etc and state the performance of your speedometer.
 They can provide a notarized statement of any discrepancy between the speed of the vehicle and the reading on your speedometer.
 There is a statute in Virginia, §46.2-942, that allows this document to be used in court for purposes of guilt or innocence and punishment.
 If your speedometer produces an inaccurate reading, you may be able to have your charges dropped or reduced to a traffic infraction with the help of a skilled traffic attorney.
+Attorney Yeargan has been successful in reducing Reckless Driving charges to Defective Equipment (a non-moving violation with no points) in these circumstances.

 Establishing the Identity of the Driver